 Stanton’s City Bites is where you go when you want your food deep-fried and your burgers a little sloppy (but in a good way).
 The burgers here are ranked among the best burgers in Houston with mouth-watering ingredients like deep-fried bacon and garlic spinach (the “Luke Skyburger”), fried eggs and fried pickles (the “Cowboy Brunch”) and no fewer than five different kinds of cheese (the “Holy Cow”).
 Sandwiches can be paired with one of a number greasy-spoon sides — including 11 different kinds of fried potatoes — that are sure to hit the spot.

-Houston has no shortage of Mexican restaurants, but few are as upscale as Hugo’s.
-One of several popular local restaurants founded by Mexican chef and James Beard award-winner, Hugo Ortega, Hugo’s menu features authentic Mexican cuisine with a distinctly high-class flare.
+Houston has no shortage of Mexican restaurants, but few are as authentic as Hugo’s.
+One of several popular local restaurants founded by Mexican chef and James Beard Award-winner, Hugo Ortega.
+Hugo’s menu features authentic Mexican cuisine with a distinctly high-class flare.
 This isn’t your run-of-the-mill Tex-Mex place.
-It’s legit Mexican food — like fresh ceviche, savory barbacoa, and hearty mole — that you’d find at high-end restaurants in Hugo’s native Mexic.
-Hugo’s Sunday brunch is something of a bucket list item for Houstonians.
-The brunch buffet is pricey but worth it if you want to fill up on all the restaurant’s favorites.
+It’s legit Mexican food — like fresh ceviche, savory barbacoa, and hearty mole — that you’d find at high-end restaurants in Hugo’s native Mexico.
+Hugo’s Sunday brunch is something of a bucket list item for all food-lovers.
+The brunch buffet isn't cheap but certainly worth it for the portion sizes and quality of the food.